Brikaa/security-assignment-2/report/report.md

 `AccountAPI.getAccountBalance()` does not check whether the account in the parameter belongs to the user and the database does not filter the accounts based on the user

+## Bypassing access control (getting a the last ten transactions of a foreign account through the REST API)

 ### Test steps

 Run the following script in your browser's dev tools' console while on the website (F12 > console), and observe how you can get the last ten transactions of the 800002 account which does not belong to `jdoe`: